 This technically-oriented HCI master’s degree programme further offers the opportunity to participate in interdisciplinary projects and to attend courses from other study programs, such as Media Art and Design, Architecture, Art and Design, or Civil Engineering.

 Weimar is a great place to live and study.
 For more information see our page on Studying in Weimar.

 Please check out detail information about entry requirements, how to apply and application modalities and see our FAQ page (directed in particular at applicants from outside Germany).

 This international master’s degree programme is based on the following two basic pillars:

-- The study of a range of current topics within the field of human-computer interaction: usability, user-centred design and user interface testing and research, and innovative interface technologies such as virtual reality, mobile systems, adaptive systems, mixed reality, ubiquitous computing and graphic interfaces.
+- The study of a range of current topics within the field of human-computer interaction and psychology: usability, user-centred design and user interface testing, HCI research methods, physiological computing and innovative interface technologies such as virtual reality, mobile systems, adaptive systems, mixed reality, ubiquitous computing, image analysis, and graphic interfaces.

-- Acquisition of key skills and competences through a project-based study approach including active training of scientific communication, presentation and written skills in small groups.
+- The acquisition of key skills and competences through a project-based study approach including active training of scientific communication, presentation and written skills in small groups.